kahawai-sre/msdndevtest/README.md

 3. Find the "Power Auotmate per user service", and sign up for a trial
 4. Sign in to the Azure Portal as myadmin@mynewdomain.onmicrosoft.com
 5. In the Azure Active Directory service view, select users, select the user to confgiure licensing for, select "Licenses" and add an assignment for E5 and Powerapps as required.

+## Connect your MSDN Enterprise Azure Devops instance to the new AAD tenant:
+1. Log on to the Azure Portal as a GLobal Admin
+2. Add a new user, and select "Invite guest"
+3. Enter yor corporate account email address e.g. corpuser@corpdomain.com
+4. Under Roles, add the corpuser@corpdomain.com guest user as a "Azure DevOps Administrator" (may need GLobal Admin?)
+5. Make sure the guest user accepts the invite and is added as a user to the AAD instance
+6. Sign in to my.visualstudio.com as your corporate user account (the one granted MSDN Enterprise benefits)
+7. Next to the "Azure Devops" link, click on "Get Started"
+8. When prompted, select to join an __existing tenant__ (not the corporate one, although it can be changed later).
+9. From the list, you should see the AAD tenant that the corpuser@corpdomain.com was granted Azure Devops Administrator (Global Amdin??) on.
+10. Select that.
+Azure Devops will load with your corp user corpuser@corpdomain.com as the Organization admin.
+11. Under Organisation Settings => Users, add other users
+12. Optionally change the ADO organisation owner
+13. Optionally enable Azure Devops for AAD Conditional Access integration (Under Security => Policies). __Ensure there is an AAD CA policy with a rule allowing your access before you do this!__

 ## Connect Azure DevOps to the new Azure AD tenant, retaining MSDN Enterprise license